leondoofus/LightMare/README.md

 # LightMare

 ## Levels
-All levels configuration files are in .\Optics\optics\Assets\Levels under the form: element x y rotation
+All levels' configuration files are in .\Optics\optics\Assets\Levels under the form:

+element x y rotation

 EOF

 All elements use default configuration, to add more propeties, see more .\Optics\optics\Assets\Systems\LoadingSystem.cs

-The progression is save in .\Optics\optics\Assets\Levels\progression.txt : the first argument is the progression of the game, the second is the number total
+The progression is save in .\Optics\optics\Assets\Levels\progression.txt : the first argument is the progression of the game, the second is the number of levels

 ## Log
 All log files are in .\Optics\optics\Assets\Logs under the form: